-Edison is famous for his affirmations of hard work as the key ingredient in invention:
+Edison is famous for his affirmations of hard work as a key ingredient in invention:

 - “Genius is one percent inspiration and ninety-nine per cent perspiration”

 - “I have not failed 700 times.
 I have not failed once.
 I have succeeded in proving that those 700 ways will not work.
 When I have eliminated the ways that will not work, I will find the way that will work”

 It’s good advice.
 Finding the idea for something is rarely the hardest part in bringing it into the world.
 Instead, it’s the willingness to work on the long list of little issues that must be solved to bring an idea to fruition (or the marketplace).
 In problem solving lingo, this kind of approach is called brute-force.
 You apply great energy to try out many alternatives, cheaply and quickly if you can.